MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 Then, the above two types wil be built as `Complex Type`.

 #### DataContract & DataMember
-Rule: If using DataContract or DataMember, only property with [DataMember] attribute will be added into Edm model.
+Rule: If using DataContract or DataMember, only properties with [DataMember] attribute will be added into Edm model.

 ```C#
 [DataContract]